harvardinformatics/python-intensive/Python-Part3.md

 We know how to provide arguments by placing them in the parentheses during the function call (e.g. with `abs(-5)`, `-5` is the argument).

-When writing a function, we must also defined which arguments are accepted within the parentheses of our function definition:
+When writing a function, we must also define which arguments are accepted within the parentheses of our function definition:

 ```
 def my_function(arg1, arg2, ...)
 ```

-You can name the arguments anything you'd like, as long as the names conform to the object naming conventions we've gone over (see Day 1).
+You can name the arguments anything you'd like, as long as the names conform to the object naming conventions we've gone over (see Part 1).
 And in this example, the `...` indicates that you can define more arguments for your function if they are needed.
 Of course, as we saw above with the hello world! and `magic_8_ball()` functions, a function doesn't have to have arguments at all.

 Here is an example of a simple function with one argument, a number: